eli64s/shellbox/README.md

 ## Overview

-This repository contains a combination of configuration files and bash scripts to automate various development tasks.
-The files are organized into directories based on their purpose, such as setting up project environments, configuring version control, and enhancing the development experience.
+This repository contains configuration files and bash scripts to automate various development tasks.
+The files are organized into directories based on categories like Python, Git, Zsh, and more.

 ###  Project Structure